JL-14/winter-survival/README.md

     * Yellow font where user input is required
     * Green font where the text represents input from the expert
     * Red font where there is an error/ the user input is incorrect
-- Tabulate was used to structure the items and expert rankings in table format, to make the content more user friendly.
+- Tabulate was used to structure the items list and expert rankings in table formats, to make the content more user friendly.

 ---